osrf-migration/vrx-wiki/VRX 2019 Results.md

 ## Phase 3: VRX Challenge ##

+### VRX 2019 Results Announcement ###

+At RobotX Interactive in Singapore we announced the results of the VRX Challenge and showed a number of highlight videos.
+That presentation is available [here](https://docs.google.com/presentation/d/1T973NH3gl0vwSOGsWJ_bgWjndYqu0xSdtzhedv5RP9w/edit?usp=sharing).

 ### Overall Ranking ###

 The following table includes the overall VRX Challenge ranking for each team.
 The "Total" is the sum of the rank scores for each task.